cseanburns/semantic_web_development/src/3a2-colors-units-measurements.md

 ## Introduction

-When designing a web page, controlling color and sizing provide crucial aspects in shaping user experience.
+Designing a web page begins by controlling color and sizing.
+These base conditions lay the foundations for shaping user experience.
+It's also where the fun begins.

-Colors establish a site's visual identity, improve readability, and create contrast.
+Importantly, colors establish a site's visual identity, improves readability, and [creates contrast][color_contrast], which is important for website accessibility.
-Different measurement units allow for precise control over layout and typography, which we will cover soon.

-CSS offers multiple methods to define colors.
+There are multiple methods to define colors in CSS.
-These include named colors, RGB values, hexadecimal codes, and HSL (Hue-Saturated-Lightness) values.
+These methods include named colors (red, blue, green, yellow, etc), RGB values, hexadecimal codes, and HSL (Hue-Saturated-Lightness) values.
 Each method has its strengths with respect to levels of precision and to device type.

-CSS also provides a variety of units of measurement.
+CSS also provides many different types of units of measurement.
-These units define dimensions such as font size, spacing, and layout structure.
+These units allow for precise control over layout and typography, which we will cover soon, and define dimensions such as font size, spacing, and layout structure.
 There absolute units, such as pixels and inches, and there are relative units, such as `rem` and `em`.
 The latter make designs more flexible and responsive.